AdelKS/LinuxGamingGuide/README.md

 ## Linux distribution

 I have seen many reddit posts asking which linux distributions is "best" for gaming.
 My thoughts on the matter is that, to get the best performance, one simply needs the latest updates.
 All linux distributions provide the sames packages and provide updates.
 Some provide them faster than others.
 So any distribution that updates its packages the soonest after upstream (aka the original developers), is good in my opinion.
 Some distributions can take longer, sometimes 6 months after, for big projects (which is acceptable too, since one would get the updates without the initial bugs).

-## Lutris

-Lutris is some kind of open source Steam that helps with installing and running some games.
-Each game has its own install script, maintained by usually different people (as far as I understand).
-I have only used Lutris, to install and run Overwatch, I don't think there's room for improvement in here since Lutris is just here to run overwatch with a chosen Wine version and environment variables.
-Correct me if I am wrong.

-Some useful settings:
-* Enable FSYNC (if you have a patched custom kernel, further information below) otherwise enable ESYNC: once overwatch is installed, go to "Configure" > "Runner Options" > Toggle FSYNC or ESYNC.

 ## Self-compiling